Buckwheat

 Unavoidable Problems

-Flooding stops growth permanently.
+Flooding stops seedling growth permanently.

 Avoidable Problems